 The card has no foreign transaction fees, so it’s a good card to use for purchases abroad.

-While I wouldn’t use this card for everyday spending, it could be worth putting some spending on the card to earn Companion Pass.
+In general I would only use this card for everyday spending if trying to earn Southwest Airlines Companion Pass.

 Southwest Performance Card Perks

 While the Southwest Performance Business Card has one of the best bonuses we’ve ever seen on a Southwest Airlines credit card, there are a lot of perks that make this card worth keeping long-term.